JGoshey/SPARK_CLI_AI/README.md

 This is a minimalist, terminal-based AI assistant powered by a local GGUF model using `llama-cpp-python`.

 # Features
-- Local LLM only (no API keys or internet required)
-- Configurable system prompt and few-shot examples
+Configurable system prompt and few-shot examples, Clean terminal interface,
-- Clean terminal interface with optional `rich` styling
-- Logs conversations to `/logs`
+Logs conversations to `/logs`,
-- Easily forked and modified for your own builds
+Easily forked and modified for your own builds

 # Usage
 ```bash